-Indoor air puts Chinese women nonsmokers at riskJanuary 29th, 2013 in Health /
+Indoor air puts Chinese women nonsmokers at riskJanuary 29, 2013 in Medicine & Health / Health

 The hazards of breathing outdoor air in some Chinese cities have been well-documented.
 Now a University at Buffalo study confirms that breathing indoor air also carries significant cancer risks, especially for Chinese women.